Let Us Evaluate Your Case 850.296.0491

 Do Hire an Attorney to Represent Your Claim

 You are not required by law to hire legal representation for your claim for Social Security Disability benefits, but it is in your best interests to do so.
-The team at Shepard Law can assist you in gathering the required documentation to support your claim, take care of the necessary follow-up to push your case through the system, and can represent you in an appeal if you are wrongfully denied.
+The team at The Disability Group can assist you in gathering the required documentation to support your claim, take care of the necessary follow-up to push your case through the system, and can represent you in an appeal if you are wrongfully denied.
 You cannot assume that the Social Security Administration will look out for your best interests-they receive approximately 2.5 million claims every year, and are known for both making mistakes and for not having the resources to correct a claimant's mistakes.
-Let Mr. Shepard guide you through the process and help you improve your chances of success.
+Let Ms. Gunter guide you through the process and help you improve your chances of success.

 Contact us today to get started on your case.